 Friedrich Nietzsche’s philosophy, language, and thinking were of great concern to Eberhard Arnold.
 He completed his doctoral dissertation on Early Christian and Anti-Christian Elements in the Development of Friedrich Nietzsche, and from then on traces of the great impression made on him by this eccentric and extraordinary thinker surfaced in his thought, speech, and action.

 Eberhard Arnold and Judaism

 Eberhard Arnold sent his children to visit the local synagogue as part of their religious education and developed in them a deep respect for Judaism and its foundation, the Hebrew Bible / Old Testament.
 The following offers a brief survey of the Bruderhof's interaction with the Jewish community in their area.

 Eberhard Arnold and Dietrich Bonhoeffer

 While studying in England in 1934, Eberhard Arnold’s son Hardy came in contact with the community of German émigrés living in London, including the German pastor Dietrich Bonhoeffer.
-He found that the German pastor had a keen interest in his experience with communal life at the Bruderhof and in Eberhard Arnold’s writings.Continue Reading
+He found that Bonhoeffer had a keen interest in his experience with communal life at the Bruderhof and in Eberhard Arnold’s writings.Continue Reading